 Your YMCA membership card is a passport.
 It verifies your agreement to receive the benefits of membership and to abide by the rules and policies of the YMCA of Metro Chicago.
 Please present your membership card each time you enter the facility and when registering for programs in order to avoid delays.
 Lost cards may be replaced at your Center for a nominal fee.

-Members in good standing of the YMCA of Metro Chicago can place their membership on hold for up to three (3) continuous months, once in a twelve (12) month period, for a fee of $20.
+Members in good standing of the YMCA of Metro Chicago can place their membership on hold for up to three (3) continuous months and once in a twelve (12) month period.
 The member must come into the Center 5 business days before the requested hold date.
 Stop by the membership desk at your Center for details.

 When transferring an annual membership from another YMCA, we will contact your previous YMCA for a prorated balance of your membership.
 Our membership department will gladly honor your credit and apply this amount to your first year’s dues, subject to the policies of your previous YMCA.
 You will not be responsible for the joiner’s fee if your transfer occurs within 30 days of membership expiration.

 As a member of the YMCA of Metro Chicago, you can cancel your membership at any time by giving the YMCA a minimum of 5 business days notice.
-The cancellation may be made in person, by phone, fax, postal mail, or email.
+The cancellation may be made in person, by fax, postal mail, or email with receipt of confirmation.
 If you participate in a membership draft payment plan, the YMCA will continue to draft until you cancel the membership as provided above.
+Your membership cancellation will be effective as of your next billing cycle.
+We cannot refund the prepaid portion of your membership.
 Cancellation of membership is not necessarily cancellation of Annual Fund deductions and vice versa.

 The YMCA of Metro Chicago allows its members to use other YMCAs within the Association at no additional charge.
 Members are encouraged to join the YMCA that they most often use.